efy/snugg-smart-meter/README.md

 # Code
 I've used Next.js as it was the quickest way to get setup with a TS environment for both React and Server endpoints (api).

+The `src/types.ts` describes the domain.
+There is an API query endpoint that allows for querying the user data.
+A scant UI exists that connects the client and server that both implement the `EnergyDataService` type.

 # Development

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).